tednguyendev/nimble_challenge/README.md

 - Use the Google Search API
 - Use the Google Search Scraping services from third-party services

-But as we can not use the third-party services, I then move on to find if there are any other ways.
+But as we can not use the third-party services, I then move on to find out if there are any other ways.

 Another method I find is to rotate the proxies.